 4. Your blood sugar levels are unstable

-When your blood sugar levels are chronically elevated, or fluctuating between high and low, it results in imbalanced insulin.
-Insulin is the storage hormone that shuttles glucose from your blood stream to your cells – either your muscle or fat cells.
+When your blood sugar levels are chronically elevated, or fluctuating between high and low, it results in imbalanced blood sugar levels.
 If you often feel ‘starving’ between meals, crave sugar constantly, or have a diet high in sweets and carbohydrates, you may be in this category, which makes fat loss really tough.

 5. You’re not doing the right kind of training for your body or age